Kitanowaka Daisuke

-Kitanowaka Daisuke (北の若 大輔), born 12 November 2000 as Daisuke Saitō (齋藤 大輔, Saitō Daisuke), is a Japanese professional sumo wrestler from Sakata, Yamagata Prefecture.
+Kitanowaka Daisuke (北の若 大輔) is a Japanese professional sumo wrestler from Sakata, Yamagata Prefecture.

 Early life and sumo background

 Daisuke started sumo in a club in third grade at Miyanoura Elementary School.
 There, he won the Iwate prefectural tournament without any previous experience of sport.
 When he was still in primary school, his sumo club was invited to Hakkaku stable to be housed and trained there during a national wanpaku sumo tournament.
 Daisuke remembers having an excellent impression of the Hakkaku wrestlers, particularly Ōiwato, a wrestler who also comes from Yamagata.

 He then continued to do sumo in junior high school and senior high school, leaving his native prefecture to join Saitama Sakae High School, a school with a renowned sumo club.
 There, he won his first national championship during his junior high school years and won five individual titles in total.
 In his third year of senior high school, he came out first at the heavyweight category during the World Junior Championship; and won both the team and individual championships at the National High School Tournament, hence becoming the 2018 high-school yokozuna.

 He considered to pursue an amateur career at the university level but decided instead to turn pro in February 2019.
 He attributed this decision to a meeting he had with former yokozuna Kitanofuji in the yokozuna sister's chankonabe restaurant in Sakata, Yamagata.
-He's been a Kitanofuji fan ever since he watched yokozuna Kashiwado's (who's from his prefecture) matches against him as a child.
+He has been a Kitanofuji fan ever since he watched yokozuna Kashiwado's (who is from his prefecture) matches against him as a child.
 Because of his prior connections with Hakkaku stable and the fact that Kitanofuji was the master of Hakkaku-oyakata (former yokozuna Hokutoumi), Daisuke logically joined Hakkaku stable.
 Thanks to Kitanofuji's role in this recruitment, Kitanowaka is sometimes nicknamed Kitanofuji's treasured son (北の富士さんの秘蔵っ子).

 Kitanowaka (北の若)'s shikona, or ring name, was given to him at the behest of Kitanofuji (北の富士), who wanted the young wrestler to inherit the 'Kitano' (北の) kanji from his own name.